MIRACLE RFFE Module DevKit

 - 600-4200MHz dynamic tuning range

 - High transmitter efficiency: 30dBm LTE downlink consumes 2WDC

 - 12-bit complex data ports

 - SPI control interface

 The Eridan MIRACLE is an integrated transceiver module that delivers mobile communication signal power at unprecedented system efficiency and “any signal at any frequency at any time” flexibility.
-It delivers up to 5W peak RF output, rapidly tunes over a frequency range of 600-3700MHz, and meets the 3GPP specification for all communications protocols (both uplink and downlink) up to 40MHz instantaneous bandwidth.
+It delivers up to 5W peak RF output, rapidly tunes over a frequency range of 600-4200MHz, and meets the 3GPP specification for all communications protocols (both uplink and downlink).
 MIRACLE delivers this capability with an average signal efficiency of 40-60%.
 Average signal efficiency is the full DC-to-RF signal conversion efficiency of the module (digital input to power RF output), less the system power, PSYS.
 This is measured by dividing the TX output power by the power consumed by the subsystems highlighted in blue in the block diagram above.

 MIRACLE TX is a digital sampling radio that takes baseband complex data as input and transforms it to the polar domain; this can also be described as converting I and Q into amplitude and phase.
 The switch-mode amplitude modulator uses the baseband amplitude signal to create the envelope of the RF output.
 The baseband phase signal is upconverted to the carrier frequency.
 The switch-mode mixer-modulator (SM3) uses this phase-modulated carrier signal to sample the envelope signal; hence the term “digital sampling radio.”
 This process directly synthesizes the modulated RF waveform at power and eliminates the need for traditional linear power amplifiers.